SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 .. note::

-    Extensions can add new initializers to classes, but they cannot add a :ref:`destructor <ClassesAndStructures_Destructors>`.
+    Extensions can add new initializers to classes, but they cannot add a :ref:`deinitializer <ClassesAndStructures_Deinitializers>`.
-    Destructors must always be provided by the original class implementation.
+    Deinitializers must always be provided by the original class implementation.

 This approach can be used to extend the basic ``String`` type to accept an instance of your own custom type as an initializer parameter,